TyRawls/portfolio-optimization/docs/_build/html/_sources/project_setup.rst.txt

     dbt debug

-If done correctly, the output will say "All checks passed!".
+If done correctly, the output will show "**All checks passed!**".
 If not, you will need to verify that the ``profiles.yml`` file has the correct info.

 ******************************************
 Z Shell Run Command (.zshrc) Configuration